AviatrixSystems/Docs/HowTos/gateway.rst

 When this policy is applied to an Aviatrix Transit Gateway, the list is an "Exclude list" meaning the CIDRs in the input fields will be excluded from advertising to on-prem.

-When this policy is applied to an Aviatrix Spoke gateway, the list is an "Include list" meaning only the CIDRs in the input fields are advertised to on-prem.
+When this policy is applied to an Aviatrix Spoke Gateway, the list is an "Include list" meaning only the CIDRs in the input fields are advertised to on-prem.
 In Release 4.7 and later, the "Include list" can be network ranges that are outside of the Spoke VPC/VNet CIDR.

 Transit Peers As Backup to On-prem
 ------------------------------------------------